 Accessible parking is available for vehicles with valid permits.
 Wheeltrans or other transportation may drop off guests with disabilities at the lock-stone path.

 All washrooms have facilities designed for wheelchair access.
 These washrooms are signed accordingly and located throughout the park.

-The Picnic Basket Restaurant is accessible to guests in wheelchairs.
+Food and Concessions are accessible to guests in wheelchairs.

 Shows and Tours

 There are viewing areas to accommodate guests in wheelchairs.